Jordan Larsson: Personal life

 He is the son of Henrik Larsson, who played in the same position for Högaborgs BK, Helsingborgs IF, Feyenoord, Celtic, Barcelona, Manchester United and the Sweden national team.
-The elder Larsson won trophies in the Netherlands, Scotland, Spain and England, totalling 242 goals for Celtic alone.
-Larsson was born in Glasgow, days after his dad signed for Celtic.
+Larsson's father won trophies in the Netherlands, Scotland, Spain and England, totalling 242 goals for Celtic alone.
+Larsson was born in Rotterdam while his father played for Feyenoord.
 He is named after basketball player Michael Jordan.
 He has Cape Verdean descent through his paternal grandfather.
-Larsson was regularly seen at Celtic Park when his father played there, and accompanied him on the pitch in trophy celebrations.